NOW FULLY OPEN!

-Welcome!
-To attend the virtual launch of the new Grimsay Boat Haven, please play the video below (remember to turn on your sound and expand it to fullscreen).
+To view the virtual launch of the new Grimsay Boat Haven, please play the video below (remember to turn on your sound and expand it to fullscreen).

 As the only maritime heritage centre in the Western Isles, Grimsay Boat Haven provides a focus for our island history and identity.
 From the popular Grimsay Boat Days to the new Boat Haven, Grimsay has been active in preserving the Uists’ boatbuilding and fishing heritage for more than 20 years.

 The Grimsay Boat Haven is located at Ceann na h-Àirigh on the site of the former Kenary Church and Manse.
 It:

 • features a large shelter to protect and display five of the best remaining examples of the Stewart boats;